fbpx

 Red flags for bowel movements, and what’s a perfect poo

-You might not often discuss your bowel habits with your nearest and dearest, but here's a list of red flags for bowel movements you would need to speak to your doctor about.
-Red flags to look out for around bowel movements In general terms ongoing bleeding or pain...
+You might not often discuss your bowel habits with your nearest and dearest, but sometimes it's worth getting a second opinion.
+In this blog post I'm talking about a list of red flags for bowel movements you should speak to your doctor about.
+I'll also cover how to...

 Improve Your Gut Health - Beat Bloating